omarbinsaleh/uber-clone-backend/README.md

 - Extract the token from the cookies or from the headers
 - Check if the token is found or not.
 If NOT, then send an error response to the front end with status code 401 and a message saying 'Unauthorized access'
+- Check if the token is black listed or not
 - Decode the token using the `jwt.verify(token, secret)` method provided by the `jsonwebtoken` package. and extract the captain ID `_id` from the decoded information return by the `jwt.verify(token, secret)` method.
 - Find the captain from the database using the captin id and validate the captain;
 - If the captain is not found, terminate the request-response cycle and send an error response to the front end with a status code 401 and an error message saying 'Unauthorized access'.